Learning the hypotheses space from data through a U-curve algorithm: Introduction

 The VC theory is general, has a structural importance to the field, and is a useful guide for modeling practical problems.
 However, since $N(d_{VC}(\mathcal{H}),\epsilon,\delta)$, the least $N$, given $\mathcal{H}, \epsilon$, and $\delta$, under VC theory bounds such that

 is not a tight bound, as it is distribution-free, it is usually a meaningless quantity in real application problems.
 In fact, the sample size $N$ depends on data availability, which may be conditioned upon several factors such as technical difficulties and costs.
 Thus, parameters $(N,\epsilon,\delta)$ are usually predetermined, so the only free component to be adjusted on VC theory's bounds is the hypotheses space $\mathcal{H}$ or, more precisely, its VC dimension.
-This adjustment is usually performed via a data-driven selection of $\mathcal{H}$, known in the literature of the field as Model Selection, which is an important problem that is usually treated heuristically (see \cite{guyon2010,raschka2018,ding2018} for a review of Model Selection techniques).
+This adjustment is usually performed via a data-driven selection of $\mathcal{H}$, known in the literature of the field as Model Selection (see \cite{guyon2010,raschka2018,ding2018,massart2007} for a review of Model Selection techniques).

 To select $\mathcal{H}$ based on data, one might apply a combinatorial algorithm, which searches a family of candidate hypotheses spaces seeking to minimize an estimator of the out-of-sample error of the optimal hypothesis of each space.
 In other words, given a family $\{\mathcal{M}_{1},\dots,\mathcal{M}_{n}\}$ of hypotheses spaces, a sample of size $N$ and a consistent estimator $\hat{L}$ of the out-of-sample error, often given by an independent validation sample or cross-validation, such algorithm returns a space $\mathcal{M}$, whose estimated optimal hypothesis is somewhat the best estimator for a target hypothesis.